jhollist/dadjokeapi/cran_comments.md

 ## Comments
-Initial submission to CRAN.
-R package that provides access to the icanhazdadjoke API.
+Initial submission to CRAN of an R package that provides access to the icanhazdadjoke API.
+Fixes incomplete LICENSE file per 2021-02-25 email.

 ## Test Environments
 - Github Actions, Ubuntu 20.04 LTS, R version 4.0.4